Qabel/qabel.github.io/_docs/Qabel-Protocol-Box.md

 ### Prerequisites

-* Valid federation token with write access to the VOLUME
+* Valid authentication token with write access to the VOLUME
 * Device ID **devId0**

 ### Process